sordina/Deadpan-DDP/README.md

 * Narrow package dependency versions
 * Random number generation as-per the spec
 * Make a newtype for IDs
-* Roll my own UUID instead of using that outdated package
+* Roll my own UUID instead, or update UUID dependencies upstream so I can upgrade websockets dependency
 * Potentially use Isos for EJsonValue <-> Value conversions
 * Adopt a more layered aproach for internal organisation with an 'apps' layer before Deadpan.hs